-As per Management's vision, with the objective of achieving 'Managerial Excellence', an awareness programme on '5S' was organized for the benefit of our executives.
-169 executives from the level of Dy.
-Managers & AGMs of all departments have attended this programme.
+As per Management's vision, with the objective of achieving 'Managerial Excellence', an awareness programme on '5S' was organized for the benefit of our workmen / chargemen and 810 of them from all departments have attended this programme.

-Training programmes of TNPL facilitates the employees on their career growth in TNPL, interpersonal relationships, to meet individual and organizational objectives and to face the challenges of changing business environment and to their personal growth also.
+Training programmes of TNPL facilitates the employees on their career growth in TNPL, interpersonal relationships, to meet individual and organizational objectives and to face the challenges of changing business environment and to their personal growth also

-As part of developing skill and improving the employability of the youth, TNPL has engaged 199 Graduate Apprentices, 71 Diploma Apprentices as per the guidance of the Board of Apprenticeship Training, Chennai and 167 ITI Apprentices as per the guidance of The Regional Joint Director of Training, Trichy / Asst.
-Director of Training, Related Instruction Centre, Trichy at our Factory Unit I, Unit II and Cement Plant under the Apprentices Act, 1961
+As part of developing skill and improving the employability of the youth, TNPL has engaged 155 Graduate Apprentices, 25 Diploma Apprentices as per the guidance of the Board of Apprenticeship Training, Chennai and 122 ITI Apprentices as per the guidance of The Regional Joint Director of Training, Trichy / Asst.
+Director of Training, Related Instruction Centre, Namakkal & Trichy at our Factory Unit I, Unit II and Cement Plant under the Apprentices Act, 1961.